 DWORD 356: Programmed speed DWORD 364: Target speed DWORD 368: Actual speed DWORD 360: Programmed feed rate DWORD 388: Actual feed rate TOP

-If you can ping the controller but get a ‘Connection to IP Address port 19000: Failed!’ please verify that there’s an exception for port 19000 in your firewall.
+If you can ping the controller but HeidenhainPLC outputs an error when connecting please verify that there’s an exception for TCP port 19000 in your firewall.
 Use our tool Device Port Scanner to check that your controller is reachable via that port.